Verónica (2017 Spanish film): Prequel

+A prequel film titled Sister Death (Hermana Muerte), directed by Paco Plaza and starring Aria Bedmar, was released on Netflix in October 2023.

 Reception

 Box office

 In Spain the film grossed $4,212,203, and $1,910,886 in other territories, for a worldwide total of $6,123,089.

 Critical response

-The review aggregator Rotten Tomatoes reported an 88% approval rating from 33 critic reviews.
+The review aggregator Rotten Tomatoes reports an 86% approval rating from 35 critic reviews.
 The website's critical consensus reads, "A scarily effective horror outing, Veronica proves it doesn't take fancy or exotic ingredients to craft skin-crawling genre thrills."

-Jonathan Holland from The Hollywood Reporter gives a negative review of the film and wrote "The real horror in Veronica is not in the CGI visuals, or in Pablo Rosso's frantic cinematography, or in the aural bombardment of sound effects and music; it’s in the relationship between the children".
-Overall though he sums up his film review with "Thick on chills, thin on psychology."
+Jonathan Holland from The Hollywood Reporter gave a negative review of the film and wrote, "The real horror in Veronica is not in the CGI visuals, or in Pablo Rosso's frantic cinematography, or in the aural bombardment of sound effects and music; it’s in the relationship between the children".
+Overall, he sums up his film review with the bottom line "Thick on chills, thin on psychology."

-Shortly after the release of Verónica on Netflix Jordan Crucchoila of Vulture countered other reviewers who believe that Verónica is the scariest movie on Netflix "In our estimation, Veronica is not that scary.
-It’s a worthy effort, but as far as witch-board movies go, you’ll get more out of Ouija 2: Origin of Evil.", but overall still believes that the film has "some great set-piece scares, and the movie’s most disturbing moment is pretty damn good."
-Ed Potton of The Times does not believe that the film is good and gave the film a 2 out of 5, and wrote "A considerable buzz online suggested that this Spanish horror might arrest the recent run of iffy Netflix movies.
+Shortly after the release of Verónica on Netflix, Jordan Crucchoila of Vulture countered other reviewers who believed that Verónica was the scariest movie on the streaming service: "In our estimation, Veronica is not that scary.
+It’s a worthy effort, but as far as witch-board movies go, you’ll get more out of Ouija 2: Origin of Evil."
+She added that the film had "some great set-piece scares, and the movie’s most disturbing moment is pretty damn good."
+Ed Potton of The Times gave the film a 2 out of 5, and wrote "A considerable buzz online suggested that this Spanish horror might arrest the recent run of iffy Netflix movies.
 Sadly, it doesn't."
-Dennis Harvey of Variety, wrote that the film's ideas "aren’t ultimately original enough or its scares potent enough to suggest Plaza wouldn’t benefit from trying his directorial hand at someone else’s screenplay."
-Paul Tassi from Forbes magazine wrote "If I was scoring the movie myself I’d probably give it a 6 out of 10, “fresh,” but not exactly stunning."
+Dennis Harvey of Variety wrote that the film's ideas "aren’t ultimately original enough or its scares potent enough to suggest Plaza wouldn’t benefit from trying his directorial hand at someone else’s screenplay."
+Referring to the Rotten Tomatoes score, Paul Tassi from Forbes magazine wrote, "If I was scoring the movie myself I’d probably give it a 6 out of 10, “fresh,” but not exactly stunning."